Turn Up the Radio (Autograph song): Background

-A demo version of the song appears on the band's "odds and ends" collection entitled Missing Pieces (and its reissue More Missing Pieces) wherein it has a slightly different chorus.
 The demo version, along with the song's "alternate electric" and "acoustic" versions, also appears on the band's The Anthology album which is a merge of the three albums Missing Pieces, More Missing Pieces, and Buzz.

 Music video

 The song's music video gained significant airplay in the early days of MTV.
 Set in a 1980s technological future, the video opens with the band walking into a theater hall through an automated door.
-A RoboCop-like cyborg figure points, saying "sign in please", a direct reference to the album on which the song appears.
+A RoboCop-like cyborg figure acting as a receptionist greets the band with the words "sign in please", which acts as a direct reference to the album on which the song appears.
 In a blatant instance of product placement, a ray of light reveals a PaperMate Sharpwriter mechanical pencil, which had been released earlier that year.
 Using the pencil, the band members provide their signatures next to their names (listed along with their respective musical instruments) on a paper during which the pencil's name is prominently featured.
 Drummer Keni Richards first writes an X, which sets off an error alarm; he then erases the X, provides a proper signature (not shown), and sticks the pencil in his hair.
-As the cyborg illuminates the stage lights and reflects them, the band is then seen performing the song to a crowd.
+As the cyborg illuminates the stage lights and reflects them with its metal plating, the band is then seen performing the song to a crowd.
 In the final chorus, Autograph boards a limousine resembling a DMC DeLorean by its gull-wing doors wherein lead vocalist Steve Plunkett throws the pencil to one of the female fans before leaving.
 As all the band members are aboard, the limousine's doors are closed by the cyborg, which then proceeds to drive them out of the venue.
 The video ends with a shot of the cyborg's head.

 The product placement was the band's manager's idea: she thought that the band's name and the album title Sign In Please presented a natural opportunity for a promotional deal with a pen-and-pencil company.
 In exchange for the prominent appearance of the pencil, the company helped fund the video — which was the band's first, and "a much more expensive video than the average new band" according to Plunkett — and also provided other financial support.

-As of 2023, the music video currently has over 21 million views on YouTube.
+As of December 2024, the music video currently has over 28 million views on YouTube.